 Indeed, such degree mills have come under heavy criticism of late, with even government bodies falling victim.
 In April 2015, the Infocomm Development Authority of Singapore (“IDA”), a statutory board that oversees the development of information technology and telecommunications, was brought under the limelight for having an employee whose master’s degree was allegedly obtained from a degree mill that had been forcibly closed in the United States by a court order.

-More importantly, MOM has also raised the minimum salary requirement for potential EP holders; and companies are now required to pay them a monthly wage of at least S$3,300.
+More importantly, MOM has also raised the minimum salary requirement for potential EP holders; and companies are now required to pay them a monthly wage of at least S$3,600 (effective 1 January 2017).
 This is to address the fact that many foreign job seekers from the nearby neighbouring countries are often more willing to accept lower salaries as compared to their local counterparts who possess the same level of qualifications, mostly due to the fact that their countries of origin have more affordable standards of living, as compared to Singapore.

 Stricter Requirements for EP Holders to bring in Dependents

 Previously, EP holders who wished to bring in family members would need to earn a minimum salary of S$5,000 per month.
 Different family members would qualify for either the dependent’s pass (“DP”) or a long term visit pass (“LTVP”).

 |Legally married spouse